 Taxes

-Selling property in Spain attracts Capital Gains Tax at a rate of 18% for non-residents.
-We can make this calculation for you.
+Selling property in Spain attracts Capital Gains Tax at a rate of 21% for non-residents.
 It is paid on the difference between the price on your deed when you bought the property and the new sales price.
 For non-residents it is paid in two stages – you pay a contribution towards your tax of 3% of the sales price on the day of completion and the balance of the tax is paid when requested by the Government tax department, which can be anytime up to 5 years after completion.
-Residents can avoid the tax when you sell your main residence and put all the profit towards your next home within 2 years.
-Alternatively, you will be asked for the 21% tax to be paid with your tax return 2 years after sale.

 Pensioners who are resident here are exempt from tax if the property is your main residence.